-Longitudinal functional data (LFD) is a second generation functional data structure where a response profile (function) is observed over a compact interval, repeatedly, at many times for each subject, inducing dependence between the functions.
-Owing to this hierarchical structure, there has been an increasing interest in modelling and analysis of multilevel functional data, mostly focused on multi-way functional principal component analysis (FPCA).
-See \citet{scheffler2020hybrid}, \citet{lynch2018test}, \citet{chen2017modelling}, \citet{hasenstab2017multi}, \citet{park2015longitudinal}, \cite{greven2011longitudinal}, \cite{morris2006wavelet} to name a few.
-In the context of DTI study, assume that we observe $n$ iid copies of $ \{t_{j}, Y_{j}(\cdot) \}_{j = 1}^{ m }$, where $m$ is the number of repeated visits, $t_{1}<\ldots < t_m$ are the times of the visits in the set $\mathcal{T}$, and for each $j$, $Y_j(\cdot) $ is one-dimensional ``trajectory" corresponding to time $t_{j}$ and observed at fine grid of points $s_{j1}< \ldots< s_{jR_j}$ in the set $\mathcal{S}$.
+Longitudinal functional data (LFD) is a second-generation functional data structure where a response profile (function) is observed over a compact interval, repeatedly, at many times for each subject, inducing dependence among the functions corresponding to the same subject.
+Owing to this hierarchical structure, there has been an increasing interest in modelling and analysis of multilevel functional data, mostly focused on multi-way functional principal component analysis (FPCA); see \citet{scheffler2020hybrid}, \citet{lynch2018test}, \citet{chen2017modelling}, \citet{hasenstab2017multi}, \citet{park2015longitudinal}, \cite{greven2011longitudinal}, \cite{morris2006wavelet} to name a few.
+In the context of DTI study, assume that we observe $n$ iid copies of $ \{t_{j}, Y_{j}(\cdot) \}_{j = 1}^{ M }$, where $M$ is the number of repeated visits, $t_{1}<\ldots < t_M$ are the times of the visits in the set $\mathcal{T}$, and for each $j$, $Y_j(\cdot) $ is one-dimensional `trajectory' corresponding to time $t_{j}$ and observed at fine grid of points $s_{j1}< \ldots< s_{jR_j}$ in the set $\mathcal{S}$.
 We assume that $Y_{j}(s)$, $s\in\{s_{j1}, \ldots, s_{jR_j}\}$ are observations of a smooth square integrable stochastic process $X_j(\cdot) \in \mathcal{L}^2(\mathcal{S})$ measured at discrete time points $s_{j1}, \ldots, s_{jR_j}$, possibly contaminated with measurement error, and furthermore $X_j(\cdot)$ corresponds to time $t_{j}$.
 Denote by $\mu(\cdot, t_j) = E[X_j(\cdot)]$, the mean of the latent profile at time $t_j$, for $t_j\in\mathcal{T}$.

-Figure~\ref{fig:sampledsubj} shows one dimensional FA ``trajectories'' (profiles) for two randomly selected MS patients from the DTI study.
+Figure~\ref{fig:sampledsubj} shows one dimensional FA `trajectories' (profiles) for two randomly selected MS patients from the DTI study.
 We are interested to formally investigate whether the mean response changes over time.
 In the case of the DTI study, any change in the mean profile of the white matter tract during such a short time is equivalent to disease progression.
-We want test the null hypothesis that the mean function $\mu(\cdot,t)$ is time invariant, or
+We want to test the null hypothesis that the mean function $\mu(\cdot,t)$ is time invariant, or

 versus the alternative